Fitting a manifold of large reach to noisy data: Introduction

 A work in this direction \cite{ridge}, building over \cite{Ozertem11} provides an upper bound on the Hausdorff distance between the output manifold and the true manifold equal to $O((\frac{\log N}{N})^{\frac{2}{n+8}}) + {O}(\sigma^2\log (\sigma^{-1}))$.
 Note that in order to obtain a Hausdorff distance of $c\eps$, one needs more than $\eps^{-n/2}$ samples, where $n$ is the ambient dimension.
 This bound is exponential in $n$ and thus differs significantly from our results.

 The results of the present work guarantee (for $\sigma$ satisfying (\ref{eq:sigma-May})) that the Hausdorff distance between the output manifold and the true manifold $\MM$ is less than with probability at least $ 1- \xi$ (with less than $N$ samples).
 Thus our bound on the Hausdorff distance is $O(\sigma^2)$ which is an improvement over $O(\sigma^2\log(\sigma^{-1}))$, and also, the number of samples needed to get there depends exponentially on the intrinsic dimension $d$, but linearly on $n$.
 The upper bound on the number of samples depends polynomially on $\sigma^{-1}$, the exponent being $d + 4$.
-Moreover, if the ambient dimension $n$ increases while $\sigma$ decreases, in such a manner as to have $n\sigma^2 > c \tau^2$, we have the exponent of $\sigma^{-1}$ to be $d+2$.
+Moreover, if the ambient dimension $n$ increases while $\sigma$ decreases, in such a manner as to have \beq\lab{eq:point-out}n\sigma^2 > c \tau^2,\eeq we have the exponent of $\sigma^{-1}$ to be $d+2$.\\ {\bf Comparison with the results of \cite{putative}.} The results of \cite{putative} guarantee (for sufficiently small $\sigma$) a Hausdorff distance of with less than samples, where $d$ is the dimension of the submanifold, $V$ is in upper bound in the $d$ dimensional volume, and $\sigma$ is the standard deviation of the noise projected in one dimension.
+The present work improves the results of \cite{putative} in the following two ways.
+Firstly, the upper bound on the standard deviation $\sigma$ of the permissible noise is independent of the ambient dimension, while in \cite{putative} this upper bound depended inversely on the square root of the ambient dimension.
+Secondly, the bound on the Hausdorff distance between the output manifold and the true manifold is less than $\frac{Cd\sigma^2}{\tau}$ rather than $Cd^{7} \sigma \sqrt{n}$ as was the case in \cite{putative}, which for permissible values of $\sigma$ is significantly smaller.
+In terms of new methodology, firstly, the present work has a preliminary dimension reduction on to a Principle Component Analysis (PCA) Subspace, which is why, in the present work, we can bound from above, the Hausdorff distance between the output and true manifolds by a quantity independent of $n$.
+Secondly, there is a two stage process of disc fitting, first with discs of size $\sqrt{\sigma\sqrt{D}\tau}$, (where $D$ is the PCA dimension) and then with discs of size $\sqrt{d}\sigma.$ In \cite{putative} there was only one stage.
+Finally, in the present work, we provide an analysis of the third derivative of the output manifold, which is absent from \cite{putative}.